 2. According to Part I Section A Paragraph 12-13 of the General Assembly's Resolution, the Mandatory Power will cease to be responsible for law and order after the termination of the Mandate except in areas not yet evacuated by its forces.
-In those areas, according to the British interpretation, British forces will be responsible "only for maintaining order with the limited object of ensuring that their final withdrawal is not impeded and that it should be completed in the shortest possible time."
+In those areas, according to the British interpretation, British forces will be responsible "only for maintaining order with the limited object of ensuring that their final withdrawal is not impeded and that it should be completed in the shortest possible time."(1)

 In the course of the same statement the Secretary of State for the Colonies indicated 15 May 1948 as the probable date for the termination of the Mandate.
 It has been reported in London that the Mandate may even be terminated at an earlier date.

 The facts are relevant in determining the time available for the formation of the Jewish militia.

 The Time Factor

 3. The General Assembly's Resolution makes no provision for armed forces other than the Jewish militia to defend the Jewish State and to maintain order within its frontiers.
-In all its representations before the appropriate Committees the Jewish Agency maintained that the use of an international force under the authority of the United Nations to implement the Assembly's Resolution would be highly desirable.
+In all its representations before the appropriate Committees the Jewish Agency maintained that the use of an international force under the authority of the United Bations to implement the Assembly's Resolution would be highly desirable.
 If such a force were established the Jewish militia would co-operate with it in its tasks.
 But even in that event it is clear that the brunt of any fighting would fall on the Jewish militia.
-It is necessary therefore to plan for the contingency that the Jewish militia will have to be in a position to carry out onerous and responsible military duties within a period of four months fromnow.
+It is necessary therefore to plan for the contingency that the Jewish militia will have to be in a position to carry out onerous and responsible military duties within a period of four months from now.
 This militia is not yet in existence.
 There is abundant evidence that a determined effort will be made, in defiance of the United Nations Resolution, to overrun the frontiers of the Jewish State and to disturb public order within it.
-The United Nations carries a grave moral responsibility for ensuring that the end of the Mandate does not find the inhabitants of the Jewish State inadequately defended against the aggression which has been openly threatened from many Arab quarters in and beyond Palestine.
-The Jewish Agency therefore submits that immediate steps to begin the recruitment, organization, and equipment of the Jewish militia are essential for the implementation of the General Assembly's Resolution, and for the protection of the Jewish people.
-At present the early constitution against persistent Arab attack.
-4. Since the formation of the Jewish militia is entrusted to the Jewish Provisional Council of Government, the early constitution of that Provisional Council is essential if timely preparations are to be made.
-Should the formation of the Provisional Council be for any reason delayed, it is submitted that the Jewish Agency, which has been recognized by the United Nations as the authentic representative o
+The United Nations carries a grave moral responsibility for ensuring that the end of the Mandate does not find the inhabitants of the Jevish State inadequately defended against the aggression which has been openly threatened from many Arab quarters in and beyond Palestine.
+The Jevish Agency therefore submits that immediate steps to begin the recruitment, organization, and equipment of the Jewish militia are essential for the implementation of the General Assembly's Resolution, and for the protection of the Jevish people.
+At present the existing Jevish security forces, inadequately equipped and not fully organized for regular security duties, are wholly and permanently absorbed in defending the Jewish population against persistent Arab attack.